Virginia Sex Offender Registry Laws VA Sex Crimes Laws State Police

 - Tier I – Registration required for 15 years, with the chance of removal from the registry after 10 years

 - Tier II – Registration required for 25 years, with no chance for early removal

-Penalties of Failing to Register
+Penalties of Failing to Register on Registry

-If the offender fails to register or provide false information during registration, he/she is guilty of a class one misdemeanor under Virginia law for a first offense if he/she was originally convicted of a non-violent sex offense.
+If the convicted individual fails to register or provide false information during registration, he/she is guilty of a class one misdemeanor under Virginia law for a first offense if he/she was originally convicted of a non-violent sex offense.
 The usual penalty may include up to one year in jail and a fine of up to $2,500.00.

 - Complete all court-demanded counseling and treatment;

 - Pay all court-ordered restitution;